-Stanbic Bank Uganda is part of Africa’s leading banking and financial services group Standard Bank.
+Stanbic Uganda Holdings Limited is part of Africa’s leading banking and financial services group Standard Bank.

 The Bank was founded in Uganda as the National Bank of India in 1906, which after several name changes became Grindlays Bank.
 When the Standard Bank Group bought the Grindlays network in Africa it also in October 1993, re-established a presence in Uganda as Stanbic Bank.